 SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" ("SFAS 159") was issued in February 2007 to permit entities to choose to measure many financial instruments and certain other items at fair value at specified election dates.
 A business entity is required to report unrealized gains and losses on items for which the fair value option has been elected in earnings at each subsequent reporting date.
 SFAS 159 is required to be adopted by the Company for the fiscal year ended September 30, 2009.
-The Company is evaluating the potential financial statement impact of SFAS 159 to its consolidated financial statements.
+The Company has evaluated SFAS 159 and anticipates that its adoption will not impact the consolidated financial statements.

 SFAS No. 157, "Fair Value Measurements" ("SFAS 157") was issued in September 2006 to define fair value, establish a framework for measuring fair value according to generally accepted accounting principles, and expand disclosures about fair value measurements.
 SFAS 157 is required to be adopted by the Company for the fiscal year ended September 30, 2009.
-The Company is evaluating the potential financial statement impact of SFAS 157 to its consolidated financial statements.
+The Company has evaluated SFAS 157 and anticipates that its adoption will require certain additional footnote disclosures.
+The adoption of SFAS 157 is not expected to impact any amounts comprising the Balance Sheet, Statement of Operations, Statement of Partners' Capital, nor the Statement of Cash Flows.

 In December 2007, the FASB issued SFAS No. 141 (revised 2007), "Business Combinations" ("SFAS 141R"), which replaces FASB Statement No. 141.
-SFAS 141R establishes principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any non-controlling interest in the acquiree and the goodwill acquired.
+SFAS 141R establishes principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any non- controlling interest in the acquiree and the goodwill acquired.
 The Statement also establishes disclosure requirements that will enable users to evaluate the nature and financial effects of the business combination.
-SFAS 141R is required to be adopted by the Company for the fiscal year ended September 30, 2010.
-The Company is evaluating the potential financial statement impact of SFAS 141R to its consolidated financial statements.
+SFAS 141R is required to be adopted by the Company for business combinations for which the acquisition date is on or after October 1, 2009.

-In December 2007, the FASB issued SFAS No. 160, "Non-controlling Interests in Consolidated Financial Statements-an amendment of ARB No. 51 (SFAS 160)."
+In December 2007, the FASB issued SFAS No. 160, "Non-controlling Interests in Consolidated Financial Statements-an amendment of ARB No. 51" ("SFAS 160").
 SFAS 160 requires that accounting and reporting for minority interests will be recharacterized as non-controlling interests and classified as a component of equity.
 SFAS 160 also establishes reporting requirements that provide sufficient disclosures that clearly identify and distinguish between the interests of the parent and the interests of the non-controlling owners.
 SFAS 160 applies to all entities that prepare consolidated financial statements, except not-for-profit organizations, but will affect only those entities that have an outstanding non-controlling interest in one or more subsidiaries or that deconsolidate a subsidiary.
 SFAS 160 is required to be adopted by the Company for the fiscal year ended September 30, 2010.
 The Company is evaluating the potential financial statement impact of SFAS 160 to its consolidated financial statements.